Bachelor of Science in Wirtschaftsinformatik

 Communications and Collaboration Systems

-Computer Structures and Operating Systems Data Analysis and Simulation 5 Electronic Business Marketing IT Law Without assignment to any area (5th term): Project Seminar 6 Without assignment to any area 6th term:
+Computer Structures and Operating Systems Data Analysis and Simulation 5 Digital Business Marketing IT Law Without assignment to any area (5th term): Project Seminar 6 Without assignment to any area 6th term:

 Specialisation Modules (2 of 4)